lewiz-support/LMAC_CORE3/FPGA/README.txt

+//
+//
+//
+// Copyright (C) 2018 LeWiz Communications, Inc.
+//
+// This library is free software; you can redistribute it and/or
+// modify it under the terms of the GNU Lesser General Public
+// License as published by the Free Software Foundation; either
+// version 2.1 of the License, or (at your option) any later version.
+//
+// This library is distributed in the hope that it will be useful,
+// but WITHOUT ANY WARRANTY; without even the implied warranty of
+// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU
+// Lesser General Public License for more details.
+//
+// You should have received a copy of the GNU Lesser General Public
+// License along with this library release; if not, write to the Free Software
+// Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
+//
+// LeWiz can be contacted at:  support@lewiz.com
+// or address:
+// PO Box 9276
+// San Jose, CA 95157-9276
+// www.lewiz.com
+//
+//

 The main purpose of this release is to provide an FPGA emulation for LMAC_CORE3.
 It illustrates an example how to implement Ethernet port on FPGA with Lewiz LMAC_CORE3.
 This example uses